cvs-health/testaro/README.md

 }
 ```

-This script tells Testaro to open a page in the Chromium browser, navigate to `example.com`, and perform the tests in the `alfa` package on that URL, within 65 seconds.
+This script tells Testaro to open a page in the Chromium browser, navigate to `example.com`, and, if the browser is not redirected, perform the tests in the `alfa` package on that URL, within 65 seconds.

 ### Strictness

 If the `strict` property is `true`, Testaro will accept redirections that add or subtract a final slash, but otherwise will treat redirections as failures.
+For example, a redirection from `xyz.com` to `www.xyz.com` or `xyz.com/en` will abort the job.

 ### Commands